Defecate on My Face

-"Defecate on My Face" is a song by Australian alternative rock band, TISM, released in June 1986 as the band's debut single.
+"Defecate on My Face" is a song by Australian alternative rock band TISM, released in June 1986 as the band's debut single.
 The song is a melodic rumination on the alleged sexual relationship between Adolf Hitler and Eva Braun.

 The single was released on 7" vinyl packaged in a 12" cardboard sleeve sealed on all four sides, so that one side had to be broken to hear the record.
-The original single has become a collectors' item among fans.
+The original single has become a collector's item among fans.

+Background

+The song, written in D minor, tells the story of Adolf Hitler and his rise through history as a great dictator.
+It follows his various successes throughout the Second World War, and in doing so, it reveals that his dramatic rise to power is made possible, or perhaps hampered, by his one weakness: he requires that Eva Braun defecate on his face, presumably as a fetish.
+When, one day she refuses, his dictatorship goes awry and several misfortunes befall him.
+The song reveals this to be the cause of the (real-life) failure of his plans to conquer the world, and his demise.